QMedic Medical Alert System: Pricing and Value in 2025

 QMedic Mobile GPS Alert Systems

 For protection on the go, QMedic offers a mobile GPS system powered by AT&T or Verizon cellular service.
-This all-in-one system can be worn around your neck at home or while you run errands, travel, or exercise, so it’s a great wearable companion for older adults who are busy bees.
-With a $400 annual cost, this mobile system breaks down to about $33 per month.
-That is roughly $100 more per year than the in-home Medical Alert Systems.
+This all-in-one system can be worn around your neck at home or while you run errands, travel or exercise, so it’s a great wearable companion for older adults who are busy bees.
+With a $400 annual cost, the mobile system breaks down to about $33 per month.
+That is roughly $100 more per year than the In-home Medical Alert Systems.
 Considering the mobile protection it offers, we think it is worth the bump in price for active users.

-The mobile system’s one-month battery life is impressive.
-Many other mobile systems we’ve reviewed, such as the On the Go from Lifeline, have a battery life of just a few days, and the company recommends daily recharging.
-The On the Go mobile device is also $17 more per month than QMedic’s Mobile GPS Medical Alert System.
-If you don’t mind that QMedic’s system is a little bulkier than On the Go, you’ll get a much better battery life and save nearly $200 a year.
+The necklace mobile system’s one-month battery life is impressive, and the mobile+ and smartwatch devices should be charged every four days.
+Many mobile systems we’ve reviewed have a similar battery life of a few days, although in our review of On the Go from Lifeline we found that it needs daily recharging.
+The On the Go mobile device is also $12 more per month than QMedic’s Mobile GPS Medical Alert System.
+If you don’t mind that QMedic’s system is a little bulkier than On the Go, you’ll get a much better battery life and save a decent amount each year.

-Another perk of QMedic is that you don’t have to pay any additional equipment fees; you’ll only pay the annual service fee.
-Other providers we’ve reviewed, like Lively, charge equipment fees, along with extra costs for add-on medical alert services.
+Another perk of QMedic is that you don’t have to pay any additional equipment fees; you’ll pay only the annual service fee.
+Other providers we’ve reviewed, such as Lively, charge equipment fees, along with extra costs for add-on medical alert services.
 With QMedic, most of the medical alert features are included in the $400 annual price.
 We appreciate that QMedic doesn’t make users fuss with add-on costs or equipment fees.
-However, if you’re looking for accessories like jewelry pendants or wall buttons, you’ll want to consider other providers.
+If you’re looking for accessories such as jewelry pendants or wall buttons, however, you’ll want to consider other providers.
+(LifeStation offers an attractive jeweled pendant device, but it’s not cheap at $47.90 per month.)

 Mobile GPS Alert Systems + Fall Detection